caranathunge/caranathunge.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     On the left, sampling natural populations of sunflower in Spring, TX.
-On the right, wild sunflower plants growing in our common garden back in Starkville, MS>
+On the right, wild sunflower plants growing in our common garden back in Starkville, MS.
 </div>

 ## Clinal patterns of variation in eSTRs in sunflower